HienVo22/PathFinder/sprint3/hvo5.md

 ## Use of AI and/or 3rd party software

-Used GitHub Copilot for code completion and suggestions while writing utility functions.
-Used standard JavaScript ES6 features and no external libraries beyond the existing Next.js framework.
+Used Cursor for code completion and suggestions while writing utility functions.

 ## What you accomplished